leeola/docs/contents/guides/ssh-into-your-vm/index.md

 ```

 Your VM being "off" is the most likely culprit.
 You can ensure it is on by
-visiting it's direct url, such as http://vm-0.username.kd.io, and ensuring
+visiting its direct url, such as http://vm-0.username.kd.io, and ensuring
 you are presented with your Hello World Apache response.
 If you receive
 an error indicating that VM does not exist or is not on, you should have a
 good idea why SSH is failing to connect.